KritiVerma99/Telecom-Churn-Analysis/README.md

 Meeting 01 - Jun 01,2021:

-Ques: How are dealing null values for variables having more that 70% of data missing?
+Ques: How are we dealing null values for variables having more than 70% of data missing?

 Ans: